top of page

 "Their minds should early gain the lift, which the true hope of brilliant deeds gives."

-In 1622, Johan Skytte donated land and property to Uppsala University in order to establish a professorship in Eloquentia et Politices [Latin: eloquence and politices].
-Europe was at war and Sweden was one of the continent's super powers.
-Johan Skytte realized that Sweden would need a whole new class of of civil servants, trained in the art of political negotiation and eloquence, to consolidate her newly-found place on the political map of Europe.
+In 1622, Johan Skytte donated land and property to establish a professorship in Eloquentia et Politices (Latin for eloquence and politics) at Uppsala University.
+At the time, Europe was engulfed in war, with Sweden emerging as one of the major powers on the continent.
+Recognizing this, Johan Skytte understood that Sweden required a new class of well-educated civil servants and diplomats.
+These individuals needed training in the art of political negotiation and eloquence to solidify Sweden's newfound position on Europe's political map.
+The Skytte chair would provide this training in perpetuity.

 Johan Skytte

-Johan Skytte, born to a middle-class merchant and mayor of a small Swedish town, quickly rose through the echelons of power to become one of the most influential Swedish statesmen of the 17th Century.
-He obtained his Master’s degree from Marburg University in Germany and went on to become a tutor of the Crown Prince, at that time a remarkable honour for someone with a middle-class background.
-He was swiftly promoted to join the ranks of the nobles and served as a councilor to the Crown on many occasions.
+Johan Skytte, born to a middle-class merchant and mayor of a small Swedish town, rapidly ascended the ranks to become a prominent 17th-century Swedish statesman.
+After earning his Master’s degree from Marburg University in Germany, Skytte became a tutor to the Crown Prince, a remarkable achievement for someone from a middle-class background.
+He was soon elevated to the nobility and began serving as a councilor to the Crown.

-In 1629, Johan Skytte was appointed Governor General of the Baltic provinces of Livonia and Karelia and continued with his educational mission there.
-In 1631, he helped to establish and later chair the University of Tartu, which became the second oldest University in Sweden.
+In 1629, Skytte became Governor General of the Baltic provinces of Livonia and Karelia, continuing his educational pursuits.
+He played a key role in founding and later chairing the University of Tartu in 1631, making it Sweden's second oldest university.

 The Patronage